dafreels/metalus-api/docs/pipelines-editor.md

 # Pipelines Editor
-The pipelines editor allows a user to construct pipelines using the provided steps.
-The [Applications Editor](applications-editor.md) is the main consumer of the pipelines.
+The _Pipelines Editor_ allows a user to construct pipelines using the provided steps, step groups and custom branch steps.

 ![Pipelines Editor](images/pipeline-editor.png "Pipelines Editor")